Nefsen402/destam-dom/doc.md

 names.push('Ford');
 ```

-The optimization here will let destam-dom not need to compare references, but instead just directly the new name in constant time.
+The optimization here will let destam-dom not need to compare references, but instead just directly insert the new name in constant time.
 Prefer these kinds of arrays.

 ## JSX
 JSX support is provided from the `transform/htmlLiteral` file.
 This can be hooked up to any build system with a vite example being provided in this repository.